 - Discomfort in your nose and throat

-After esophageal manometry, you may have some mild side effects, including:
+After esophageal manometry, you might have mild side effects, which typically resolve within hours.
+Side effects can include:

 - Sore throat